Smoot Explained

 Description

-One smoot is equal to Oliver Smoot's height at the time of the prank, 5inchesft7inchesin (ftin).
+One smoot is equal to Oliver Smoot's height at the time of the pledge, 5inchesft7inchesin (ftin).
 The bridge's length was measured to be 364.4sm "± 1 εar" with the "±" showing measurement uncertainty and spelled with an epsilon to further indicate possible error in the measurement.[2]
-[3] Over the years the "±" portion and "ε" spelling have gone astray in many citations, including some markings at the site itself, but the "±" is recorded on a 50th-anniversary plaque at the bridge's end.[4]
+[3] Over the years the "±" portion and "ε" spelling have been left out in many citations, including some markings at the site itself, but the "±" is recorded on a 50th-anniversary plaque at the end of the bridge.[4]

 History

-Measuring distances by the repeated prostration of one's body, moving forward each time only to the length marked by one's outstretched fingers, is an ancient religious practice in Tibet.[5]
-In My Life As an Explorer Sven Hedin mentioned that it also could be a form of punishment in this region, with criminals forced to traverse very significant areas in this fashion.
-Oliver R. Smoot was selected by his Lambda Chi Alpha fraternity pledgemaster because he was deemed shortest—which made measuring the bridge the most labor-intensive—and he was the "most scientifically named".
-To implement his use as a unit of measure, Smoot repeatedly lay down on the bridge, let his companions mark his new position in chalk or paint, and then got up again.
+Oliver R. Smoot was selected by his Lambda Chi Alpha fraternity pledgemaster because he was deemed shortest—which made measuring the bridge the most labor-intensive—and he was the "most scientifically named."[5]
+Smoot repeatedly lay down on the bridge, let his companions mark his new position in chalk or paint, and then got up again.
 Eventually, he got tired from so much exercise and was carried thereafter by the fraternity brothers to each new position.[6]
 [7]

 Smoot graduated from MIT in 1962, and then attended Georgetown University Law Center in Washington, D.C., where he obtained his Juris Doctor.
 He served as chairman of the American National Standards Institute from 2001 to 2002, and then as president of the International Organization for Standardization from 2003 to 2004.
 He is a distant relative of Nobel Prize in Physics winner George Smoot.[8]
 [9]